typescript-cheatsheets/react/README.md

 <summary>Explanation</summary>

-This is not yet written.
+Note that this is [not the same as casting](https://www.reddit.com/r/reactjs/comments/8o5owb/react_typescript_cheatsheet_for_react_users_using/e01d2md/?context=3).

+Something to add?
 Please PR or [File an issue](https://github.com/sw-yx/react-typescript-cheatsheet/issues/new) with your suggestions!
 </details>